ale9412/Operator/README.md

 To complete the task the programm takes no more that 10 seconds.

+### Running the tests

+The script test.py contains all the test necessary to check whether the system works properly.
+If something goes wrong the script will tell you exactly what part fail.

 ### Bugs

 Currently the server throw an error on Windows with python 3.7.2 due to multiprocessing module.
 This does not occur with a lower python 3 version or in a Linux OS.

+## Authors

+* **Alejandro Martin** - *Initial work* - [PyChat](https://github.com/ale9412/PyChaT)

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details